benjaminjack/benjaminjack.github.io/_drafts/python-cpp-revisited.md

 └── tests/  # Python and C++ unit tests
 ```

-We'll assume that our package already contains one module called `hello.py`.
+We'll also assume that our package already contains one module called `hello.py`.

 `hello.py`:
 ```python